Global and International Studies (BA Program)

 Comparative Northern Development

-Nine additional credit hours of upper division Global and International Studies (INTS) courses.
+An additional 9 credit hours of upper division Global and International Studies (INTS) courses.

-Six additional credit hours of 400-level Political Science (POLS) courses.
+An additional 6 credit hours of 400-level Political Science (POLS) courses.

-Six additional credit hours of 300- or 400-level Global and International Studies (INTS) or Political Science (POLS) courses.
+An additional 6 credit hours of 300- or 400-level Global and International Studies (INTS) or Political Science (POLS) courses.

 Language and Regional Studies Requirement